Officers and Affiliations

 film and television industry, and former Navy SEAL.
 Mike has been

-fencing for twenty years and has been involved with the Huntsville Fencing
+fencing for twenty five years and has been involved with the Huntsville

-Club in some administrative capacity for nearly as long.
-Mike is a
+Fencing Club in some administrative capacity for nearly as long.
+Mike

 A polite word of warning, to parents